 The ROW Priorities document lists the known ocean worlds by order of (perceived) mission priority.
 Europa, Titan, and Enceladus are deemed the highest priority by having confirmed oceans and some constraints on habitability.
-Of these Europa may have the greatest potential for Earth-like life, but presents unique life detection challenges as a result of its location in Jupiter's radiation belt and interactions with Io's ion torus, in addition to an ice shell.
+Of these Europa may have the greatest potential for Earth-like life, but may present unique life detection challenges as a result of its location in Jupiter's radiation belt and interactions with Io's ion torus, in addition to an ice shell.
 Titan's dense atmosphere and surface hydrocarbon lakes provide unique (and potentially lower cost) sampling opportunities, but these environments are at best geologically isolated from any subsurface water ocean.
 The low temperature and unusual organic composition of Titan's surface makes Earth-like surface life unlikely, challenging conventional life detection methods.
-Like Europa, Enceladus is covered by an ice shell, but more aggressively vents material from its liquid interior through plumes.
+Like Europa, Enceladus is covered by an ice shell, but certainly vents material from its liquid interior through plumes.
 These diffuse plumes provide sampling opportunities, but any recovered material may be of low density, altered by the ejection process, and may be not representative of an interior ecosystem.
+The provenance of any subsurface-derived material expressed on the surface of these ocean worlds must be understood in terms of chemical and physical processing, in order to evaluate the potential of these materials to preserve biosignatures.